ubc/kubernetes-deploy/README.md

-## OpenShift auto-deployments (EXPERIMENTAL)
+## Kubernetes auto-deployments (EXPERIMENTAL)

-This is repository that builds Docker Image with all scripts needed to deploy to OpenShift from GitLab CI.
+This is repository that builds Docker Image with all scripts needed to deploy to Kubernetes from GitLab CI.

 It basically consist of two stages:
 1. Build stage where a Docker Image is built,
-2. Deploy stage where a previously built Docker Image is run on OpenShift and exposed on hostname.
+2. Deploy stage where a previously built Docker Image is run on Kubernetes and exposed on hostname.

 ### Build stage